-Lindsay Bretz-Morgan, who holds a bachelor's degree in musical theatre from Point Park Conservatory, joined the CMI staff in 2008.
-She has toured nationally and internationally with several shows for Milestone Productions and Fisher Price, and has appeared at almost every theater in the area.
-Regional and community theater performances include Allenberry Playhouse, Penn State Main Stage, Theatre Harrisburg, Capitol Dinner Theatre, Stage On Herr, and Oystermill Playhouse.
-Bretz-Morgan has performed in more than 25 musicals; playing roles varying from Sally Bowles in Cabaret to Eddie in Rocky Horror to Marian Paroo in Music Man.
-She currently lives in Ono, Pa., with her partner, Anthony, who is the owner of Black Gryphon in Elizabethtown, where she is a full-time manager.
-Bretz-Morgan teaches a Triple Threat class at Edance Studios in Elizabehtown, Pa.
-She is also an assistant house manager at the Whitaker Center for Science and the Arts in Harrisburg.
+Lindsay Bretz, who holds a bachelor's degree in musical theatre from Point Park Conservatory, joined the CMI staff in 2008.
+She has toured nationally and internationally with several shows for Fisher Price and Milestone Productions and has appeared at almost every local theatre including Allenberry Playhouse, Penn State Main Stage, Theatre Harrisburg, Carlisle Theatre, Capitol Dinner Theatre, Little Threatre of Mechanicsburg, Stage on Herr, HCPAC and Oystermill Playhouse.
+Bretz-Morgan has performed in over 30, her favorite roles being Miss Adelaide in "Guys and Dolls", Sally Bowles in "Cabaret", Janet in "Rocky Horror" and Lola in "Copacabana."
+She currently lives in Ono, PA with her husband Anthony, who owns Black Gryphon in Elizabethtown where she is a full-time manager.
+Bretz-Morgan is also Assistant House Manager at the Whitaker Center for Science and the Arts in Harrisburg.

-Karen Click, piano, voice
+Karen Click, Piano, Voice

-Karen Click, D.M.M., is an active solo performer, freelance accompanist, and adjudicator in the Central Pennsylvania area.
+Karen Click, D.M.A., is an active solo performer, freelance accompanist, and adjudicator in the Central Pennsylvania area.
 She is a graduate of Radford University in Virginia where she earned her bachelor of music and master of arts degrees, majoring in piano performance, with a secondary area of vocal study.
 She was the first awarded winner of the Radford University freshman music scholarship in 1983.

 Also an accomplished vocalist, Click has performed with the Fairfax Chorale, the Washington Chorus, the Cathedral Choral Society, the Frost Chamber Singers at the University of Miami, and the Festival Celebration Series at Shippensburg University.